-3. Place the vehicle transmission gear selector into Neutral or Park and set the parking brakes.
+Place the carrier's transmission gear selector into Neutral or Park and set the parking brakes.

 NEVER TRAVEL WITH THE POWER TAKE OFF CONTROL ENGAGED.
 This could result in damage to the PTO unit and the recovery vehicle's transmission.